Tobe, Yokohama: History

 The name Tobe is said to derive from Tobe Minbu who lived in the old town area.

 Located in Kuraki District, Musashi Province, it was called Tobe-gō in the Sengoku period.
 In the Edo period it was called Tobe-mura, and was territory under the direct control of the Tokugawa shogunate.
 During Bunsei era, Nogeura was established as Noge village (present-day Noge-chō) inside Tobe.

 In 1859, when the Port of Yokohama was opened, Yokohama Road was built in Tobe, and government offices such as the Kanagawa Governor's Office, government houses, and a prison (present-day Yokohama Prison) were concentrated in Tobe to control the port.
 Machiya were also formed and Tobe was established as a town, changing its name to Tobe-chō.

 As the urban area of Yokohama expanded, a number of new towns were established which separated from Tobe - Miyazaki-chō was established in 1870, Ise-chō in 1872, and Oimatsu-chō and Tsukioka-chō in 1876.
 In addition, the coastal area was reclaimed for the construction of a railroad (later known as the Tōkaidō Main Line), and Sakuragi-chō and other towns were established.
 In 1878, the District, Town, and Village Arrangement Act made the areas along Yokohama Road in Tobe, which had already been urbanized, part of Yokohama Ward.
 In 1889, Yokohama City was established as a municipality.
 The town was renamed Tobe-chō, Yokohama City on April 1, 1889, when the city was incorporated.

 The remaining area of Tobe was again renamed Tobe-chō, Kuraki District under the District and Township Arrangement Act, and became Ōaza-Tobe in Toda village, Kuraki District when the municipal system was enforced in 1889.
 Toda village became Toda-chō when the town system was enacted in 1895, and was incorporated into Yokohama City in 1901.
 At the time, the name of the former Ōaza-Tobe in Toda-chō was changed to Nishi-Tobe-chō, as there was already a Tobe-chō in the city.
 As new towns were established and separated due to several revisions of municipal districts and the implementation of residential indication after the incorporation of Yokohama City, only a small portion of the original Nishi-Tobe remains as the present-day Nishi-Tobe.

 Former area

 The former Tobe town area consists of the following present-day districts.
 The area had a population of about 40,000 as of 2021.

 Tobe-chō

 In 1878, when the District, Town and Village Arrangement Act was enacted, this area became part of Yokohama Ward together with Miyazaki, Ise and Oimatsu (all separated from Tobe) because they had already been urbanized.
-It is a long and narrow distrcit along the Yokohama Road (present-day Tobe-dōri), which has become a historic shopping district.
+It is a long and narrow district along the Yokohama Road (present-day Tobe-dōri), which has become a historic shopping district.